one-step-behind/photopainter-cropper-converter/README.md

 ## Samples and Outputs included

 - Example **input** photo and **outputs** from this tool (JPG 800×480) are available in `sample` folder.
-- For convenience, this repository also includes **BMP files** created with this converter in `sample/cropped_landscape/dithered/device/acep` folder, so testers can copy them directly to the device.
+- For convenience, this repository also includes **BMP files** created with this converter in `sample/cropped_landscape/dithered/device/acep` folder, so you can copy them directly to the device.

 ## Device SD Card layout